Lucid Nightmares & How to Deal With Them

 3. Nightmares can be useful

-Despite the disturbing nature of nightmares, they can reveal important issues that we might be neglecting.
+Despite the disturbing nature of nightmares, they can reveal important psychological issues that we are neglecting.
 Dreams seem to be the mind’s way of associating recent experiences (things that happened today or yesterday) with past experiences (things that might have happened years ago, or during childhood), and the lessons learned from those experiences.

 Nightmares are the mind’s natural process of sorting out serious issues, or concerns.
 It’s akin to creative problem-solving, but these are the toughest problems people encounter in life.